 In fact, there are so many different medical procedures, relationships and infertility options these days, that it can be a little confusing when you start to explore them.
 The clinical language used by most medical providers doesn’t help matters, either – it’s easy to forget the emotions and real people involved when you’re talking about an “egg donor” and “the surrogate” and “genetic mother”.
 If you’re considering becoming parents with the help of IVF, a surrogate mother or other medical interventions, it’s important to explore your infertility options carefully and make the right decision based on your needs, your emotions and your circumstances.

-Clinics and pregnancy centers that specialize in treating infertility and assisting people to find options to become parents often offer counseling services to help prospective parents understand the many emotions that can come into play when they choose to become parents through a surrogate mother.
+Fertility clinics and pregnancy centers that specialize in treating infertility and assisting people to find options to become parents often offer counseling services to help prospective parents understand the many emotions that can come into play when they choose to become parents through a surrogate mother.
 Many also facilitate the search for a surrogate mother or egg donor, and provide prospective parents with the information they need to make important decisions regarding the many infertility options available.

 Choosing the right infertility treatment center or pregnancy center can make it easier for you to make the right decisions about infertility options for your family.
 These suggestions can help you make this most important decision in your life.